harshagurnani/harshagurnani.github.io/_pages/research.md

 author_profile: true
 ---

 I am interested in the interaction of multiple learning pathways, both from an algorithmic perspective, as well as uncovering the multi-regional circuits that underlie learning.
 I am also interested in the neural dynamics that emerge over learning to support new task-relevant computations, with a focus on how feedback - sensory and internal feedback loops - can flexibly modulate effective cortical dynamics, and how these input-driven dynamics are learnt via multiple forms of errors.
+I am also motivated by the dynamical systems perspective that understanding neural computation requires not only identifying neural representations, but also uncovering the rules that govern how those representations evolve over time.

 ### List of Projects:
 1. [Data-driven discovery of shared latent dynamics across sessions](#data-driven-discovery-of-shared-latent-dynamics-across-sessions)